Key Takeaways

 Remember, the more informative, valuable content you publish, the greater authority potential your website enjoys.

-And you are more likely to get more social media shares, get more backlinks and have them convert to your call to action (example: subscribe to your email newsletter).
+And you are more likely to get more social media shares.
+You will get more backlinks.
+They will convert to your call to action (example: subscribe to your email newsletter).

 Your content should be more than 3,000 words.
-In fact, marketing consultant and speaker Neil Patel writes blog articles that are more than 4,000 words and he averages 100,000 visitors a month on neilpatel.com.
+Marketing consultant and speaker Neil Patel writes blog articles that are more than 4,000 words.
+He averages 100,000 visitors a month on neilpatel.com.

 Buzzsumo and OkDork researched the social share counts of more than 100 million articles.